icalbalino/gimgim-web-apps-with-vueandnuxt/README.md

 - create `getters` in store `index.js`, `totalPrice` getter
 - we're returning the reduction of all the combined price in that cart
 - now we can use into `cart.vue`, bringing in that `getters` from the store with `mapGetters`
 ###
+- show the count of the cart in the menu use class `'smallnum'`
+- if the cart is empty, show the empty cart SVG, make it accessible
+- using getters make `cartCount` in store `index.js`
+- we're using it, is gonna be inside the components into `AppMenu.vue`
+- bring that in from `vuex` with `mapgetters`
+- inside the `cart.vue`, make section `v-if` **if the cart have some length** show this cart
+- make components `AppEmptyCart.vue`, otherwise we wanna show this **if the cart had no length**
+- in `AppEmptyCart.vue` we make section and we've got this SVG
+- add `AppEmptyCart.vue` on that `cart.vue`

+###